27 June 2019

 The impact of climate change on the planning system

-The UK Government has recently committed to increase its target to reduce greenhouse gas emissions from 80% by 2050 to 100% to 2050.
+The UK Government has recently committed to increase its target to reduce greenhouse gas emissions from 80% by 2050 to 100% by 2050.
 On a local level, some Councils are setting even tougher targets, with Leeds City Council resolving to work to make Leeds carbon neutral by 2030.

 It is unlikely that these targets can be achieved without significant change to the planning system.